-When you look at the web, what makes one website stand out from another?
+What makes one website stand out from another?
 If you think about sites you’ve seen and really loved, can you name what it was that made them memorable?
-People often look at their company’s website and think “all the right words are there.
+People often look at their company’s website and think, “all the right words are there.
 But something’s just missing.”
 We’d like to propose that the “It Factor” that makes you love one site and not really think twice about another boils down to photography.

 Websites are all about telling your brand’s story and drawing people in to take action or learn more about you.
 It’s important to select photography that accurately represents your company.
 Its message should be truthful and real—a testament to who you are and what you do.

 If you need to use stock photography due to budget or time constraints, make sure the images you choose are realistic for your business and try to find something unique that hasn’t been used on a million brochures and websites already.
 Avoid stock images that very clearly do not include your team members or office space.

 Ultimately, custom photography has the “It Factor.”
 Hiring a pro allows you to get top-notch photos of your product, your people, and your projects.
 Start by brainstorming photo ideas with your photographer.
 Dream big about the kind of photos that would best represent your brand and then work together to make them happen!
 It will take time, planning, and money, but if it’s feasible, we highly recommend it.

 This photo is from one of our internal website photoshoots.
 It captures the camaraderie of one of our team lunches and is an authentic and artistic representation of our core value: Be Fun.
 Using photos with creative angles and bold colors to help reinforce the copy on your website can take an average site to the next level.